 • Class 5 – practically non-hazardous waste.

-Under waste management one should understand the activities in the process of which waste is generated, as well as the activities for the collection, recycling (use), neutralization and destruction, transportation, placement (storage and disposal) of waste.
+Under waste management it is necessary to understand the activities in the process of which waste is generated, as well as activities for the collection, recycling (use), neutralization and destruction, transportation, disposal (storage and burial) of waste.

-Waste storage should be understood as the temporary storage of waste in accommodation facilities for the purpose of their subsequent disposal, neutralization or use.
+Waste storage should be understood as the temporary storage of waste in disposal facilities for the purpose of its subsequent disposal, neutralization or use.

-Waste disposal is understood as the isolation of waste that is not subject to further use in special storage facilities in order to prevent the release of harmful substances into the environment.
+Waste disposal refers to the isolation of waste that is not subject to further use in special storage facilities in order to prevent the release of harmful substances into the environment.

-Enterprises involved in waste management are divided into three categories (groups), taking into account the hazard class of waste, the volume of their generation at the enterprise and the procedure for handling them.
+Enterprises involved in waste management are divided into three categories (groups) taking into account the hazard class of the waste, the volume of its generation at the enterprise and the procedure for handling it.

-• having technological cycles of formation (handling) of production wastes of the 1st and 2nd hazard classes;
+• having technological cycles for the generation (handling) of production waste of the 1st and 2nd hazard classes;

-• applying in their activities technological operations for the reception, sorting, burial, neutralization, recovery of waste and other methods of their disposal.
+• using in their activities technological operations for receiving, sorting, burial, neutralization, recovery of waste and other methods of their disposal.

-The group under consideration does not include enterprises where the only generated waste of the 1st hazard class is used fluorescent lamps, and facilities where the generated waste of the 2nd hazard class is represented only by waste from the maintenance of balance vehicles.
+The group under consideration does not include enterprises where the only waste of the 1st hazard class generated is waste fluorescent lamps, and facilities where the generated waste of the 2nd hazard class is represented only by waste from the maintenance of public transport vehicles.

-• enterprises (organizations) with technological cycles (sections) where production wastes of the 3rd and 4th hazard classes are generated;
+• enterprises (organizations) with technological cycles (sites) where industrial waste 3rd and 4th hazard classes;

-• nature users not assigned to groups I and III.
+• users of natural resources not classified in groups I and III.

-• the bulk of the waste is waste of the 4th and 5th hazard classes;
+• the bulk of the waste consists of waste of the 4th and 5th hazard classes;

-• the mass of waste of the 3rd hazard class does not exceed 1% of the total mass of generated waste;
+• the mass of waste of the 3rd hazard class does not exceed 1% of total mass generated waste;

 • the arrangement of waste disposal sites eliminates their harmful effects on the environment;

-• the organization has contracts for the transfer of waste to third-party organizations engaged (under a formalized license) in their placement, neutralization, disposal;
+• the organization has agreements for the transfer of waste to third-party organizations involved (under an issued license) in their placement, neutralization, and disposal;

-• a separate procedure for the collection and environmentally safe placement of fluorescent lamps.
+• A separate procedure for the collection and environmentally safe placement of fluorescent lamps is provided.

-Compliance of an enterprise (organization) with one or another group of users of natural resources in terms of waste management is confirmed by an expert of Rostekhnadzor based on the results of consideration of the waste disposal limit.
+The compliance of an enterprise (organization) with one or another group of environmental users for waste management is confirmed by an expert from Rostechnadzor based on the results of reviewing the waste disposal limit.

-The main object of environmental regulation is solid industrial and domestic toxic and hazardous waste.
+The main object of environmental regulation is solid industrial and household toxic and hazardous waste.

 The main mechanisms of environmental regulation in the field of waste management are: